Crete: Road network

-Although almost everywhere is served by the road network, there is a lack of modern highways, although this is gradually changing with the completion of the northern coastal spine highway.
 In addition, a European Union study has been devised to promote a modern highway to connect the northern and southern parts of the island via a tunnel.
 The study proposal includes a 15.7 km section of road between the villages of Agia Varvara and Agia Deka in central Crete.
-It is hoped to benefit both tourists and locals by improving the connections to the southern part of the island and by reducing accidents.
-The new road section forms part of the route between Messara in the south and Crete's largest city Heraklion, which houses the island's airport and principal ferry links with mainland Greece.
-Traffic speeds on the new road will increase by 19 km/hour (from 29 km/hour to 48 km/hour), which should reduce journey times between Messara and Heraklion by 55 minutes.
-The scheme is also expected to improve road safety by cutting the number of accidents along the route.
-Building works include construction of three road tunnels, five bridges and three junctions.
-This project is expected to create 44 jobs during the implementation phase.
+The new road section forms part of the route between Messara in the south and Crete's largest city Heraklion, which houses the island's biggest airport and ferry links with mainland Greece.

-The investment falls under Greece's "Improvement of Accessibility" Operational Programme, which aims to improve the country's transport infrastructure as well as its international connections.
-The Operational Programme works to link Greece's more prosperous and less developed regions, and thus help to promote greater territorial cohesion.

-Total investment for the project "Completion of construction of the section of Ag.
-Varvara – Ag.
-Deka (Kasteli) (22+170 km to 37+900 km) of the vertical road axis Irakleio – Messara in the prefecture of Irakleio, Kriti" is EUR 102 273 321, of which the EU's European Regional Development Fund is contributing EUR 86,932,323 from the Operational Programme "Improvement of Accessibility" for the 2007 to 2013 programming period.
-Work falls under the priority "Road Transport – trans-European and trans-regional route network of the regions on the Convergence objective".

 Railway

 Also, during the 1930s there was a narrow-gauge industrial railway in Heraklion, from Giofyros in the west side of the city to the port.
 There are now no railway lines on Crete.
 The government is planning the construction of a line from Chania to Heraklion via Rethymno.